 - Job Postings.

 Employment postings, offers, posters or other forms of written communication for the purposes of employment recruitment activities are prohibited on SMC properties and buildings and shall be removed.
-The one exception will be the job board on the first floor of the David C. Briegel Building outside the Academic Advising and Resource Center (AARC), where printed postings may be placed upon receiving written permission from either SMC Human Resources or the Manager of the AARC.
-Materials will be posted for an appropriate, but limited, period of time and then removed.
+All job postings may be sent directly to the Office of Career Development at email@example.com.
+Employers can post positions on SMC’s online job board at collegecentral.com/swmich.
 Employment Recruiters violating this Policy will be subject to the Sanctions set out in this Policy.

 - Recruiter Activities on Campus.

-Any and all face-to-face employment recruitment activities conducted on any SMC campus (including campus parking lots) or in any SMC buildings shall be solely limited to Employment Recruiter participation in SMC’s scheduled Campus Bash activities or Internship & Career Fairs.
+Any and all face-to-face employment recruitment activities conducted on any SMC campus (including campus parking lots) or in any SMC buildings shall be solely limited to Employment Recruiter participation in SMC’s Career Development activities or the Internship & Career Fairs.
 Employers will not have access to restricted areas such as academic buildings, residence halls or the Student Activity Center on an everyday basis.
 Employment Recruiters desiring participation in scheduled events must contact the Office of Career Development at firstname.lastname@example.org.
 Campus recruitment has one main purpose: to connect students with opportunities which complement their program of study.
 It is anticipated that campus recruiters, as community partners, will encourage and facilitate the completion of a student’s degree program.
 Employers offering positions to current students are asked to offer flexible and/or part-time employment for students prior to graduation.
 This may include, but not limited to additional time off of work during a shift, flexible scheduling, limited hours, early dismissal, or a less than full time work week.

 E. Fees Charged to Job Candidates